michaelhuettermann/otello/README.md

 # The Otello showcase

+## Motivation
+This lab is used as:
+- A community-driven, self-contained starter package for OpenTelemetry with Java for students and beginners.
+- A demo kit based on underlying primitives for interactive meetups and conferences.
+- A sandbox to work on and test modern Java features in conjunction with telemetry.

 ## Introduction
 The Otello project is an ongoing initiative.
 It is rooted on three pillars to specifically show: